LoofahBu/UNET.LAN.client-server.model/README.md

-# UNET.LAN.client-server.model
+# UNET LAN Client-Server Basis

 ## Benefits

+### Rapid Development and light-weight
-* **Rapid Development and light-weight** - Using 'NetworkClient' and 'NetworkServer' to communicate.
+Using [NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs) to communicate.

+### Ease-of-Use
-* **Ease-of-Use** - If you want to send custom command, just override 'OnClientCmdHandler' and 'OnServerAckHandler'.
+If you want to send custom command, just override *OnClientCmdHandler* and *OnServerAckHandler*.

+### Client auto-reconnection
+If client doesn't connect to server, will try contiuously.

 ## Caveats

-* **Client auto-reconnection** - If client doesn't connect to server, will try contiuously.
+### Default max connections
-* **Default max connections** - The default max connections is 100 now.
+The default max connections is 100 now.

 ## Quick start
-* **Implement your custom client and server** - NetworkLANClient and NetworkLANServer both are abstract class.
+1. Implement your custom client and server.
+[NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs) both are abstract class.
-* **Implement abstract method 'OnClientCmdHandler' and 'OnServerAckHandler'**
+2. Implement abstract method *OnClientCmdHandler* and *OnServerAckHandler*.
-* **Initialize server and add event callback**
+3. Initialize server and add event callback
 ```cs
 ConnectionConfig config = NetworkRPCHelper.GetConnectionConfig();
 server = new CustomServer();